benji011/apollo-express-graphql-ts-boilerplate/README.md

 ## Express-GraphQL-TS

-A boilerplate GraphQL server written in TypeScript powered by (Apollo-)Express.
+A boilerplate GraphQL server + playground written in TypeScript powered by (Apollo-)Express.
 Still a WIP.

 ## Why TypeGraphQL?